burlachenkok/exploring-python3/python3-note.md

 If you define your classes in Python and you want the objects of your class can be used in specific language construction (like) iteration you should support **protocol**:

 * **Container protocol.** Built-in container types in Python tuple, list, str, dict, set, range, and bytes all support `in`, and `not in` operations for them.
-Support of this is named container protocol.
+The support of `in` and `not in` is known as container protocol.
 For your types, you should define
   ```python
   def __contains__ (self, item)
   ```